Definition of ‘non-profit’, ‘not for profit organisation’, ‘charity’ etc

 The various terms are used imprecisely and interchangeably, though the term ‘Registered Charity’ is used to refer to an organisation registered with Charities Services (Charities Services, Department of Internal Affairs) and this term (or words implying same) may not legally be used for an organisation which is not so registered.
 Legal penalties may be applied if an organisation falsely suggests that it is a Registered Charity.

-Other than this there is no legal definition of ‘non-profit’, ‘not for profit’ etc.
+Other than this there is no legal definition of ‘non-profit’, ‘not for profit’ etc and is estimated that there are over 114,000 nonprofits in NZ (a quarter of whom are registered NZ charities) and a large percentage of whom are unincorporated.

 “There is no single agreed term that fully describes the nonprofit sector in Aotearoa/New Zealand.
 Rather, a number of terms are commonly used that refer to all or part of it.
 The application of these terms to organizations and to fields within the sector can overlap and sometimes terms are used interchangeably.
 In fact, there are debates around the use of all of the terms identified (Community and Voluntary Sector Working Party 2001, 202, 203; Robinson 1993).